 The Good Earth Garden offers individuals the opportunity to lease an 8′ X 10′ plot in which to grow organic produce.
 It is sponsored by TPC’s Creation Care Team.
 We also have a large “sharing plot” where we grow vegetables for the Samaritan Inn, Collin County’s only homeless shelter.
 TPC is a certified Earth Care Congregation of the Presbyterian Church(USA).

-For inquiries about the church facility, please use the form below to contact us directly.
+For inquiries about the church facility, please use the form in the Contact page.